Nóra Quoirin: Body found in search for missing Irish teenager

 “All at The Lucie Blackman Trust are thinking of the family and continue to support them as they come to terms with this news.

-The charity asked reporters to please respect the Quoirin family and not to approach them at this difficult time.

-State Police chief Mohammed Yusop said: ‘I can confirm a body has been found in the Betembum mountains.
-It is not in an accessible place’.
-He added that forensic examination was needed to determine if it was male or female.
+The resort is near the town of Seremban, which is about 63 kilometres from the Malaysian capital Kuala Lumpur.

+Mr Mohamad told reporters that the state’s deputy police chief, Che Zakaria Othman, and police from the forensics immediately went to the area.

-The London-based schoolgirl disappeared from a Malaysian rainforest resort on August 4th.
-Her family had only checked in to the resort the previous day, intending to stay for a two-week holiday.
+The London-based Quoirin family had only checked in to the Dusun resort on August 3rd, intending to stay for a two-week holiday.

-The teenager, with a Northern Irish mother and French father, was understood to be travelling on an Irish passport.
-They have lived in London for 20 years.

-Nóra’s mother, Meabh Quoirin, said on Monday: “Nóra is our first child.
+Nóra’s mother, Meabh, said on Monday: “Nóra is our first child.
 She has been vulnerable since the day she was born.
-She is so precious to us and our hearts are breaking.
+She is so precious to us and our hearts are breaking.”

-Nóra’s family had offered a reward of 50,000 Malaysian ringgit (about €10,600) for information leading to the girl’s return.
+The teenager’s family had offered a reward of 50,000 Malaysian ringgit (about €10,600) for information leading to her return.

+Nóra was born with holoprosencephaly, a rare congenital brain malformation resulting from incomplete separation of the right and left hemispheres.

+Mohamad Mat Yusop told reporters on Saturday that police were very worried about Nóra’s welfare.
+“We do not know how long she can survive,” he said.

-Nearly 350 search-and-rescue personnel had been involved in the effort to find the teenager.
-Rain made conditions difficult for the search and rescue teams, who on Monday were scouring the Gunung Berembun mountain in hot and humid conditions.
+Nearly 350 search-and-rescue personnel had been involved in the effort to find Nóra.

-Expert indigenous trackers from the Senoi Praaq special unit and members of the elite 69 Commando unit of the Royal Malaysian Police have been involved in the search and helicopters and drones equipped with thermal imaging cameras have been deployed.
+Expert indigenous trackers from the Senoi Praaq special unit and members of the elite 69 Commando unit of the Royal Malaysian Police have been involved in the search and helicopters and drones equipped with thermal imaging cameras were deployed.